In September 2023, new cars sold in the UK will come with new number plates.

-But what do all those numbers and letters actually mean, and what exactly is changing this autumn?
+But what do all those numbers and letters actually mean, and what exactly is changing this spring?

-Here’s everything you need to know about the licence plate changes in September 2023 👇
+Here’s everything you need to know about the number plate changes in September 2024 👇

 First, a quick reminder of what the numbers and letters indicate: